silentArtifact/obsidian-quick-callout/README.md

 # obsidian-quick-callout
 Obsidian plugin to allow users to quickly format highlighted text as a specific type of callout.
+The user highlights text, invokes the plugin, and obsidian requests the user define what type of callout they wish to use.
+If the user selects "Quote", the plugin presents them a field that will attempt to auto-complete note names they type into it, using a user-defined folder in their vault (within the plugin settings).
+Then the entered value becomes the title of the quote callout, surrounded by `[[]]` to create a link.